Panmani/GCN/README.md

 ```
 $ python data.py
 ```
-Or generate dataset according to a json file specifying the split (default "split_ids.json"
+OR generate dataset according to a json file specifying the split (default "split_ids.json"
 ```
 $ python data_by_json.py
 ```